Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 ### IP and other technical information

 When a visitor requests or reads a page, no more information is collected than is typically collected by web sites.
-The Cycle: Frontier Wiki may keep raw logs of such transactions, but these will not be published or used to track legitimate users.
+Bestiary Builder may keep raw logs of such transactions, but these will not be published or used to track legitimate users.

 <!-- -->